 This same position has been endorsed by the United States Catholic Bishops in their pastoral statement entitled Always Our Children, where they write, “Respect for the God-given dignity of all persons means the recognition of human rights and responsibilities.
 The teachings of the Catholic Church make it clear that the fundamental human rights of homosexual persons must be defended and that all of us must strive to eliminate any forms of injustice, oppression, or violence against them.”

 These are powerful statements.
-We believe that such statements, rooted as they are in Jesus’ call for social justice, supercede certain teachings of the Church that reflect a medieval and inadequate understanding of human sexuality – teachings that are thus unresponsive to the presence and movement of the Spirit in the lives of LGBT people.
+We believe that such statements, rooted as they are in Jesus’ call for social justice, supersede certain teachings of the Church that reflect a medieval and inadequate understanding of human sexuality – teachings that are thus unresponsive to the presence and movement of the Spirit in the lives and relationships of LGBT people.

 For these reasons, my friends, we as Catholics oppose the Minnesota Anti-Marriage Amendment.
 And as Catholics, we stand united with all people of good faith and conscience.

 We stand united against any and every unjust discrimination against the basic social rights of gay, lesbian, bisexual, and transgender people.

 We stand united in recognizing that civil marriage is one of these basic social rights.

 And we stand united in saying “No!” to the Minnesota Anti-Marriage Amendment.

 Above: CPCSM president, Mary Lynn Murphy; CPCSM co-founder, Bill Kummer; and CPCSM treasurer, Paul Fleege at the Minnesota State Capitol - May 5, 2004.